kavia-common/culinary-connect-252665-252684/README.md

 - Configure env via flavorshare_frontend/.env.example (copy to .env and set values)
 - Docs: flavorshare_frontend/README.md

+## Feature note: Filters UI
+- The frontend currently has Filters (tags) disabled/removed from pages.
+The internal APIs (tagsApi, recipesApi with tagId) remain available for future use, but the UI does not invoke tag-based filtering.

 ## Supabase schema and storage setup

 Use the helper SQL file to provision tables, RLS policies, and storage buckets required by the app.